JacobThielNUVIEW/PRACER/docs/DEV_SETUP.md

 # Development setup and cross-machine workflow

-This document explains how to work on the `neverstop-app` across multiple machines (home PC, work laptop, etc.) while keeping local envs secure, synced, and ensuring you work on the latest code.
+This document explains how to work on the `racelay` across multiple machines (home PC, work laptop, etc.) while keeping local envs secure, synced, and ensuring you work on the latest code.

 ## Goals
 - Quick local bootstrapping for new machines